astropy/astropy/docs/development/codeguide.rst

   maximum line length for different subpackages (typically either 80 or 100 characters).
 Please try to maintain the style when adding or modifying code.

+* The use of automatic code formatters (e.g.,
+  `Black <https://black.readthedocs.io/en/stable/>`_) is strongly discouraged in contributions to Astropy.

 * Following PEP8's recommendation, absolute imports are to be used in general.
   The exception to this is relative imports of the form ``from . import modname``, best when referring to files within the same